PowerDNS/pdns/docs/backends/bind.rst

 Performance
 -----------

-The BindBackend does not benefit from the packet cache as it is fast enough on its own.
+The BIND backend does not benefit from the packet cache as it is fast enough on its own.
 Furthermore, on most systems, there will be no benefit in using multiple CPUs for the packetcache, so a noticeable speedup can be attained by specifying